almostengr/almostengrwebsite/web/docs/homeassistant/index.md

 description: Details about how to configure Home Assistant to automate your home.
 ---

-The documentation for [Home Assistant](https://home-assistant.io) can be somewhat daunting for the beginnger.
+The documentation for <a href="https://home-assistant.io" target="_blank">Home Assistant</a> can be somewhat daunting for the beginnger.
 By providing my configuration, hopefully it will assist you and others with their configuraiton of their own instance.